Michelle Beisner-Buck To Feature On ESPN’s Super Bowl Special With Deebo Samuel Story

 Tyshun May Be His First Name But His Dad Gave Him The Nickname Deebo

-Tyshun is Samuel’s first name.
-However, he is usually referred to as Deebo.
-As Sporting News points out, Deebo Samuel was the “neighborhood bully character played by actor Tiny Lister,” in the movie, Friday.
-Samuel got this nickname from his father and he has previously revealed the reason why.
+Despite being born Tyshun Samuel, the Niners wideout is usually referred to as Deebo.
+As Sporting News points out, Deebo was the “neighborhood bully” character played by Tom “Tiny” Lister in the movie Friday.
+Samuel got this nickname from his father and he had previously revealed the reason why.

-“When I was little, my daddy said I was a bully,” Deebo revealed to Gamecocksonline.com in 2015.
+“When I was little, my daddy said I was a bully,” Samuel revealed to Gamecocks Online in 2015.

 “He said I was always taking things from him.
 The nickname stuck, so I’m good with it.”